-While we're all staying at home in our bubbles, it's still important for your wellbeing to keep physically active.
+Even when you are at home in your bubble due to COVID-19 restrictions, it's still important for your wellbeing to keep physically active.
 While you might not be able to do your normal exercise there are still lots of ways to keep moving.

 - Getting outside is not only good for your physical health but your mental wellbeing as well, and during the lockdown period you can still enjoy a walk, run or bike ride, as long as you stay 2 metres away from anyone who is not in your home.
 You can not meet up with other people while you are out.